StakerDAO/blend/README.md

 The package provides a command line interface to deploy and upgrade the BLND token.
 For convenience, some preset Ethereum network options are provided in Truffle configuration file: `truffle-config.js`.
 Currently, it contains configurations for local (`development`) and public (`goerly`) test networks.
 The configuration uses [Infura RPC](https://infura.io) to access public Ethereum networks.

+To work with public networks (such as Goerli), you must supply the required environment variables, as specified in `.env.example`.

+#### Local

 To run against the local development network, you must have `ganache-cli` installed (`npm i -g ganache-cli`).

+#### Goerli

-To work with public networks, you must supply the required environment variables, as specified in `.env.example`.
+To work with public networks (such as Goerli), you must supply the required environment variables, as specified in `.env.example`.
+Also as an altenative to using `DEV_MNEMONIC` to specify account to send transaction from you can specify `DEV_SECRET_KEY`.
+But make sure you specify only one of previous environment variables or runtime error would be raised.

 ### Deployment